: detection of HNC and tentative detection of CN in APM 08279+5255

 same region.
 The apparent luminosity of the [C I] line is

-K km s pc, which
+K km s pc

 implies a neutral carbon mass M